A daredevil grandma in her late 60s leapt from a plane at 15,000ft to raise money for Broughton House Veteran Care Village in Salford.

 Broughton House is being transformed in a £15m redevelopment which when completed will feature a 64-bedroom care home, up to 30 independent living apartments, a military support hub, memorial park and landscaped gardens with a bowling green and bandstand.

+Brenda, who reached a speed of up to 175 miles per hour during her skydive, helps out at Broughton House as a volunteer.
 Her late father Frank Blackburn was a Royal Marine Commando who took part in the D-Day landings during World War Two, helping to liberate Port-en-Bessin in Normandy.
 He later earned the Pacific Star military campaign medal for further bravery during the war.

 She said: “I’ve always had an interest in veterans’ stories, and when I was a district nurse I used to treat patients at Broughton House.